The-Z-Labs/cli4bofs/README.md

 Commands:

-help     	COMMAND    Display help about given command exec     	BOF        Execute given BOF from a filesystem info     	BOF        Display BOF description and usage examples usage    	BOF        See BOF invocation details and parameter types examples 	BOF        See the BOF usage examples
+help     	<COMMAND>  Display help about given command exec     	<BOF>      Execute given BOF from a filesystem info     	<BOF>      Display BOF description and usage examples usage    	<BOF>      See BOF invocation details and parameter types examples 	<BOF>      See the BOF usage examples list                   List all BOFs in the collection

 General Options: